 Her wardrobe is like a style statement, echoeing the costume designer’s own philosophy: “I don’t like fashion.
 It’s transitory”, as he was stating in a rare interview.
-Poised and graceful, with her hair always meticulously styled, Maggie Cheung looks impeccable every step of the way, even when she goes to a neighbourhood take-out noodles stand.
+Poised and graceful, with her hair always meticulously styled (William Chang wanted this particular kind of Monica Vitti curl to her hair which took at least two hours to do), Maggie Cheung looks impeccable every step of the way, even when she goes to a neighbourhood take-out noodles stand.
 The restraint elegance of her wardrobe also reflects a sense of loneliness that transgresses the film.
 There are so many things in In the Mood for Love that remain unworded, but which are grasped visually.
 Isn’t this part of the fascination of cinema?

 Mrs. Chan is secretary to a shipping magnate, another element that takes the cheongsam out of its original context, as it was initially worn by socialites and upper class women, and lends it an utilitarian quality, which adds to the cutting edge modern look.